-The one thing that no one wants to hear about is damaged hair.
+The one thing that no one wants to ever hear is that they have damaged hair.

-The truth is its better to know the signs your hair is damaged now before it happens rather than waiting for it to happen and then trying to deal with it.
+The truth is it’s better to know the signs that show your hair is becoming damaged now before it happens, rather than waiting for it to happen and then trying to deal with it.

 It is very similar to knowing that your car engine has a problem.
 All those warning lights on your dashboard give you an indication that there is a problem.
 The lights are there as a warning to you so you can deal with things before they get any worse.